jonbra/MBV-INFx410/transcriptomics_exercise.md

 # Do this first
 First log onto Freebee and create a directory called `transcriptomics` and go inside it.

-# Exercise 1 - Quality assessement
+# Exercise 1 - Quality assessment

 ## Get data